Finite entropy translating solitons in slabs: Preliminaries and Background

 where $-\infty<a<b< \infty.$ Then the slab normal is horizontal: $\xi\perp \ee_3$. \end{Proposition} \begin{proof} Let $f:\R^2\to \R$ be the function whose vertical graph gives the bowl soliton, $\mathcal{B}$, with $f(0,0)=0.$ Consider the function $\widetilde F: \mathbb{R}^3 \rightarrow \R$

-and define $F:= \widetilde F_{|\Sigma}$.
+and define $F:= \widetilde F|_{\Sigma}$.
 Theorem \ref{structure-theorem} says that $F$ is a Rad\'o function (see Definition \ref{rado-def}.)
 If we assume that the slab normal $\xi$, is not perpendicular to $\ee_3$, then there are $C_1,C_2>0$ such that:

-This gives $\lim_{\| p\| \to \infty} F(p)=-\infty$, seeing as (by \cite{AW}, \cite{CSS} or \cite{Mo})
+This gives $\lim_{\| p\| \to \infty} F(p)=-\infty$, seeing as (by \cite{AW94}, \cite{CSS07} or \cite{Mol14})

 Therefore, $F$ has a global maximum at some $p_0=(x_0,y_0,z_0)\in\Sigma$.
-But this is impossible, since Proposition 2.3 in \cite{rado-type} implies that a Rad\'o function has no local maxima or minima unless it is constant.
+But this is impossible, since Theorem \ref{structure-theorem} implies that a Rad\'o function has no local maxima or minima unless it is constant.
 This contradiction proves the proposition. \end{proof}